Limulo/website-restyle2016/_drafts/biomenace-music.md

 Do you know [BioMenace](https://en.wikipedia.org/wiki/Bio_Menace) (you can find it on the [abandonia](http://www.abandonia.com/en/games/236/Bio+Menace.html) website)?
 It's a very pleasant platform game by **Apogee Software** about a man rescuing the Eart from strange mutant creaturs.
 It's a game that I was used to play many years ago and sometimes I continue playing still today, when I feel nostalgic about these years.

 One of the most interesting thing about this game I think is its music.
-Only recently I've spent some time to search information about that and I've found that **Robert - Bobby - Prince** was the name of the guy who composed it.
+Only recently I've spent some time to search information about that and I've found that **Robert "Bobby" Prince** was the name of the guy who composed it.

 I wondered if I could listen to his music even if not playing at the game so I examined the game files and I found that music files had the **IMF** extension.